lochnessdragon/exokernel-presentation/slides.md

 transition: slide-right
 ---

-# U talking 'bout a compUter?
-I know what dat izzz
+# Are you talking about computers?
+I know what they are.

-- I put letters into boxes.
+- Letters go into boxes.
-- And when I don't know what letters to put in da box, I google it!
+- And when it's a toss up, just Google™ it!
 - Actually, there's a little bit more to it than that.
 - Have you ever wondered what happens between turning the computer on and crossing off some words?